Home Korean Ingredient GlossaryFermented Sauce (Jang) What Is Doenjang? (Korean Soybean Paste)

 Where Can I Buy Doenjang?

-Nowadays, you can typically find doenjang in a well-stocked grocery store.
+Nowadays, you can sometimes find doenjang in a well-stocked grocery store.
 Look for it on the Asian aisle.
 If your grocery store does not carry doenjang, you can easily find it on Amazon or other online markets.

 Or, you can always check if your town has a local Asian market.
 Often, these small groceries are family-run.
 Further, many cities have large Asian market chains such as H-Mart